Justin Bengry, Founder

 Justin Bengry is Lecturer in Queer History at Goldsmiths, University of London where he convenes the UK’s first MA in Queer History.
 He completed his PhD in 2010 in History and Feminist Studies at the University of California.
 He was lead researcher on the Historic England initiative Pride of Place: England’s LGBTQ Heritage as well as the AHRC-funded project Sexualities and Localities, the first comparative study of UK queer lives and experiences outside London.
 Justin’s research has appeared in History Workshop Journal, Socialist History, Media History and several international edited collections.
 He is an Associate of the Raphael Samuel History Centre in London, co-convener of the Institute for Historical Research’s seminar on the History of Sexuality, and editorial fellow at History Workshop.
 Justin’s research focuses on the intersection of homosexuality and consumer capitalism in twentieth-century Britain, and he is currently revising a book manuscript titled The Pink Pound: Capitalism and Homosexuality in Twentieth-Century Britain, which is under contract with the University of Chicago Press.
 Justin tweets from @justinbengry

-Gillian Frank is a visiting fellow at the Center for the Study of Religion and a lecturer in the Program in Gender and Sexuality Studies at Princeton University.
-He received his PhD from the department of American Studies at Brown University in 2009.
-From 2011-2013, Frank was an American Council of Learned Societies New Faculty Fellow in the Department of History at Stony Brook University.
+On leave 2017-2018.
+Gillian Frank is a visiting fellow at the Center for the Study of Religion at Princeton University.
+He is co-creator and host of the podcast Sexing History.
+Frank received his PhD from the department of American Studies at Brown University.
 His research has appeared in publications such as Gender and History, Journal of the History of Sexuality, Journal of Religion and Popular Culture and Syllabus.
-His book manuscript, Save Our Children: Sexual Politics and Cultural Conservatism in the United States, 1965-1990, will be published with University of Pennsylvania Press.
-Save Our Children uses the prism of child protection to analyze how concerns about endangered and dangerous children played a central role in conservative resistance to changing gender mores, gay rights, the civil rights movement, the sexualization of popular culture, and sexual liberalism.
-Frank is also co-editor, along with Bethany Moreton and Heather White, of a forthcoming anthology that is tentatively titled, Devotions and Desires: Histories of Religion and Sexuality in the 20th Century United States.
+His first book manuscript, Save Our Children: Sexual Politics and Cultural Conservatism in the United States, 1965-1990, will be published with University of Pennsylvania Press.
+Frank’s co-edited volume, Devotions and Desires: Histories of Sexuality and Religion in the 20th Century United States will be published in 2018 with University of North Carolina Press.
+Frank is also at work on two other book projects: an edited volume of letters entitled Dear Robert: Resilience, Violence and Gay Life in the 1980s and a monograph entitled Making Choice Sacred: Liberal Religion and Reproductive Politics in the United States before Roe v Wade.
 Gill tweets from @1gillianfrank1

 Katherine Harvey is a Wellcome Trust Research Fellow at Birkbeck, University of London.
 A historian of the late medieval English episcopate, she completed her PhD at King’s College London in 2012.
 Since then, she has been the Society for Renaissance Studies Postdoctoral Fellow (2013-14), and an Associate Lecturer at Birkbeck.
 Her publications include a book on Episcopal Appointments in England, c.1214-1344 (Ashgate, 2014) and papers on topics including episcopal emotions, bodies and masculinities.
 Her current research project is ‘Medicine and the Bishop in Medieval England, c.1100-c.1450.’
 Katherine tweets from @keharvey2013